-Exceptional Student Education (ESE): Overview
+EXCEPTIONAL STUDENT EDUCATION (ESE): OVERVIEW

 Exceptional Student Education (ESE) provide services to students identified as disabled or gifted.
 A full continuum of programs and related services are offered to students from kindergarten through high school in accordance with their Individualized Education Plans (IEP).
 The primary goal of the department is to ensure that students are provided a free, appropriate public education (FAPE) in the least restrictive environment (LRE).
 The Exceptional Student Education Department is always striving for academic success, and we are committed to giving exceptional students the means of achieving success by delivering the highest quality of service and working on the goals as specified on each student's Individualized Education Plan (IEP).
-Jennifer Burton is the ESE contact and can be best reached at jburton@k12.com or by calling the main office.
+Jennifer Burton is the ESE contact and can best be reached by calling the school main office.